 - Any witnesses

-- Any members of the public or press.
+- Any members of the public or press in attendance

 The Standards Commission reviews the Hearing Rules on a regular basis to ensure they remain fit for purpose.
-The current version of the Hearing Rules is the Hearing Rules Process Guide & Rules 2017 version 1.1, which apply to any Hearings arranged in respect of cases received after 1 August 2017.
+The current version is the Hearing Process Guide & Rules 2021 v2.0, which applies to Hearings arranged in respect of cases received after 14 July 2021.
+This version includes a flowchart which provides an overview of the Hearing process.

 A Hearing Panel may also dispense with or vary any requirement of the Hearing Rules, other than those set by the 2000 Act, where it appears to the Hearing Panel it would be fair and just to do so.